3 Running Energy Systems: How Each One Shapes Your Training

 What are the 3 energy systems used in running?

 The 3 energy systems are the ATP-PCr (phosphagen) system, the glycolytic (anaerobic) system, and the aerobic (oxidative) system.
-The ATP-PCr system handles explosive bursts of 0 to 10 seconds using creatine phosphate.
-The glycolytic system powers hard efforts lasting 10 seconds to 2 minutes by breaking down glucose without oxygen.
-The aerobic system handles anything lasting more than 2 minutes by burning carbohydrates, fat, and protein with oxygen.
-All 3 operate at the same time during every run.
+The ATP-PCr system powers explosive efforts lasting up to 10 seconds using creatine phosphate.
+The glycolytic system powers hard efforts from 10 seconds to about 2 minutes using muscle glycogen and blood glucose without oxygen.
+The aerobic system powers everything longer than 2 minutes using carbohydrates, fat, and protein with oxygen.
+All 3 operate simultaneously during every run, but which one contributes most depends on how hard and how long you’re pushing.

-What is the aerobic energy system and why does it matter?
+What is the ATP-PCr system and why does it matter for runners?

 Jeff Gaudette, M.S.
 Johns Hopkins University